Travel apps – Hotels, flights, transportation, communication, handyman

 Hotel apps

-There are four apps I have been using over the last few years: Booking, Agoda, Airbnb and Hotels.
-Of these I have only recently started to use the offers of Airbnb but I have for the most part used their website for browsing and booking, while the app has been good to bring along once the booking has been made.
+There are four apps I have been using over a number of years: Booking, Agoda, Airbnb and Hotels.
+I normally use the websites of all of these on the planning phase of a trip, that is, before I go.
+On the other hand they are also good to bring along once the booking has been made.

 Agoda is particularly good in Asia while Booking has a global presence and is I suppose the biggest.
 The Booking app offers destination guides, and very useful information about bookable and booked accommodation.